mdsumner/sooty/README.md

-That should be the state of the sea ice in the Southern Ocean at the latest available date, sea ice concentration from passive microwave at 25km resolution, by the National Snow and Ice Data Center.
+That should be the state of the sea ice in the Southern Ocean at the latest available date, sea ice concentration from passive microwave at 3.125km resolution, by the AWI artist sea ice group.

 ## S7 object control